 Wherever you go in the world, simply making an effort to understand and be understood goes a long way.

-Learn from the translations that come out of your phone.
+Learn from the translations that come out of your phone and your language-learning apps.
 Do your best to use them as a bridge to actual communication.
 That’s the key to an excellent journey!

 If you dig the idea of learning on your own time from the comfort of your smart device with real-life authentic language content, you'll love using FluentU.